daveho/CloudCoderWebsite/install/servers.md

 (An EC2 micro instance works well as a webapp server.)

 If you use a hosting service, we recommend that you use Debian or Ubuntu Linux.
-For example, if you use Amazon EC2 Ubuntu Server 12.04 LTS is a good choice.
+For example, if you use Amazon EC2, the **Ubuntu Server 12.04 LTS** virtual machine image is a good choice.
+(Either 32 or 64 bit should be fine.)

 Webapp server configuration
 ---------------------------